Jwink3101/dfb/readme.md

 Design Tenets:

 - **Easy to understand, interrogate, and restore**.
 The backup format is easily comprehended and can be reverse engineered without any real technical knowledge.
 No special tools are needed to restore in theory (except if using crypt, you need to decrypt it).
 The format is about as straightforward as possible
 - **Backup full copies of all files**.
 Related to the above, all files are full copies that can be downloaded right away.
-This is *less efficient* but that comes with the advantages noted above
+This is *less efficient* but that comes with the advantages noted above.
+Only exception is references for moved files which are easy to understand and use.
 - **Restore to any point in time**.
 Can easily rollback to any point-in-time without any scripting or interrogating logs.
 (Assuming it has not been pruned)
     - **Continuous in time is better than snapshots**.
 So many tools work off of snapshots.
 This does enable pruning like "keep 1 snapshot per week" but that is a risky approach.
 What if you need some file that falls in that range?
 Or what if you don't know when you modified a file?
 Instead, dfb can roll back to any point-in-time continuously *and* look at all versions of a specific file.
 Pruning capabilities let you specify a cut-off time and/or a number of versions to keep
 - **Support append-only/immutable storage natively**.
 There is never a need to delete files except for pruning.
 Nothing ever gets renamed, deleted, or modified.